PrestaShop/docs/src/content/1.7/testing/web-acceptance-tests/_index.md

 # Introduction

-Web Acceptance tests work by controlling a browser and using the web interface as a real user.
+Web Acceptance tests work by controlling a browser and using the web interface like a real user.

-For that we use:
+We use the following stack:

 * [Puppeteer](https://github.com/puppeteer/puppeteer) as automation tool
 * [Mocha](https://mochajs.org/) as test framework